Want to receive publications straight to your inbox?

 What is PrEP?

-PrEP is used by people who are HIV negative to help prevent them from getting HIV.
+PrEP is medication used by people who are HIV negative to help prevent getting HIV.
 PrEP stands for pre-exposure prophylaxis.
-It involves taking a prescription pill that contains two medications.
-It is very important to take the pill as prescribed for it to work.
+Most people who use PrEP take pills.
+A long-acting version of PrEP is also available by injection from a healthcare provider.
+It is very important to take PrEP as prescribed for it to work.

 What else should I know?

 • It works!
-It is extremely rare to get HIV if PrEP is used correctly.
+It is rare for a person to get HIV if PrEP is used correctly as prescribed.

-• PrEP is an option for anyone at high risk for HIV.
+• PrEP is an option for anyone at risk for HIV.

-• Taking PrEP involves regular medical appointments for monitoring and support.
+• Besides taking medication, PrEP involves having regular medical appointments for monitoring and support.

 • The cost may be covered by your private or public drug plan.